cxmeel/sift/README.md

   - Sift _will not_ check types at runtime.
 If you're using the library wrong, you'll get errors at runtime anyway!
 - Organised tests. `*.spec` files are now alongside their source files, making it easier to locate them.
 - Documentation is now generated using [@upliftgames' moonwave][upliftgames/moonwave] (Docusaurus).
 This makes it quick and easy to add new documentation, and provides a pleasant experience for the user.
-- TypeScript support.
-Sift is written in Luau, but includes a TypeScript declaration file to make Sift compatible with [roblox-ts][roblox-ts].

 ## What's New?